 Rocker Drill – the rocker was used to get his lower half into the game and trying keep him a little more stacked by foot plant in order to create a better lead leg position to block from as well as work on rotating into that front leg.

 Step Back Throw – The step back throw was prescribed to help better transition his COM as well as “feel” the rear hip load to help with his glute load.
 The core velocity belt is a great addition to this drill from both a resistance stand point as well as over-speed training.

-(Step Back Throw with CVB)
+(Step Back Throw)

 Step Behind Drill – This drill was implemented after a few weeks and really helped him to put it all together timing wise as well as allow him to work on creating hip/shoulder separation a bit later in his delivery.